ByKsTv/Everything/Windows/README.md

 1. `Yes` > `Yes` > `Skip` > `I don't have internet` > `Continue with limited setup`.
 1. Connect Ethernet Cable (After Windows Boots Up).
 1. `Do you want to allow your PC to be discoverable by other PCs and devices on this network?` > Yes.

-   > Note: Install Motherboard LAN driver and Chipset drivers from USB.
+1. Install Motherboard LAN driver and Chipset drivers from USB.

 ## Initial Setup - Auto Install